 In addition to the risk associated with price movements, credit risk is also inherent in CERC's non-trading derivative activities.
 Credit risk relates to the risk of loss resulting from non-performance of contractual obligations by a counterparty.
-The following table shows the composition of counterparties to the non-trading derivative assets of CERC as of December 31, 2014 and 2013 (in millions):
+The following table shows the composition of counterparties to the non-trading derivative assets of CERC as of December 31, 2015 and 2014: